spotfiresoftware/tibco-streaming-community/docs/studio.md

-# Using in Spotfire StreamBase Studio&trade;
+# Using in TIBCO StreamBase&reg; Studio

-These samples are kept on-line in github - this allows browsing of the samples on-line, support of contributions outside of Spotfire engineering and updates outside of the main product release lifecycle.
+These samples are kept online in Github - this allows browsing of the samples online, support of contributions outside of TIBCO engineering and updates outside of the main product release lifecycle.

-The samples can also be imported into Spotfire StreamBase Studio&trade; :
+The samples can also be imported into StreamBase Studio.

-## Import using Spotfire StreamBase Studio&trade;
+## Import using StreamBase Studio

 * Use **File -> Import Samples and Community Content...** menu option.
-* Agree to Spotfire&reg; Streaming Community terms and conditions.
+* Agree to TIBCO&reg; Streaming Community terms and conditions.
 * Choose what sample(s) to import:

 ![smartimport](loadsamples.gif)